Minka1902/epsg-server/Readme.md

 # epsg-server

-epsg-finder is a Geomage-2003 LTD website that lets its users the option to automatically take a picture of the location of their choosing and see multiple locations with a changing EPSG code
+epsg-finder is a Geomage-2003 LTD website that lets its users the option to automatically take a picture of the location of their choosing and see multiple locations with a changing EPSG code.

 How to use the Lat/Lng form:
 ► How to use it:
     1) Open the form.
     2) Enter the Latitude and Longtitude, and submit the form.